Bone graft for dental implants: what’s to know if you need one

 Placing the graft material

-According to American Dental Association, a graft is a process of inserting artificial or natural material to restore the lost bone structure.
+According to American Dental Association, a bone graft for dental implant is a process of inserting artificial or natural material to restore the lost bone structure.
 Losing one or multiple teeth because of decay, injury, or some other reason leads to the thinning of tooth bone.
 Loss in the volume of the bone affects the jaw bone and even causes alignment issues.
-There is a lot at stake if you leave a missing tooth for a long time because it can cause many oral health issues.
+Ignoring a missing tooth for a long time is not healthy, as it can cause many oral health problems.
 From decay to cracked teeth, a dental implant is an effective and long-lasting solution to restore your teeth.

-One needs to choose an experienced and qualified aesthetic dentist for dental implants.
-A thorough dental examination is crucial before dental implants to identify if someone needs bone grafting.
+You need to choose an experienced and qualified aesthetic dentist for dental implants though.
+A thorough dental examination is crucial before dental implants in order to identify if someone needs bone grafting.
 Every person’s situation is unique and may demand a completely different solution so finding what suits them best is key.
 There are four types of bone grafting methods:

-The severity and location of damage are two very important aspects to know the kind of bone grafting one needs.
-Dentists determine the kind of bone grafting one needs by assessing the location of affected teeth.
+The severity and location of the damage are two very important aspects of knowing the type of bone graft needed.
+Dentists determine the kind of bone grafting needed by assessing the location of the affected teeth.
 For instance, if someone loses one or several teeth from the upper back area, the maxillary cavity is affected.
 For this particular situation, dentists opt for a sinus lift before dental implant surgery.

 Sinus Lifting